bigger-tech/simple-stellar-signer/README.md

 By default, Simple Signer will detect the browser's language and serve Simple Signer using this configuration.
 If the language found is not implemented, it defaults to English.

-//TODO: Image of the interface in Spanish

 ![image](https://user-images.githubusercontent.com/56001809/166843924-dad3b48f-b75d-4fdd-b1ca-26febc087302.png)

 A user may also choose to change the language using the interface.

-//TODO: Image of the interface

 ![image](https://user-images.githubusercontent.com/56001809/166844007-42cf00bf-8659-497d-afe3-f2c02ae268b7.png)